dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 Migrating module insertion into the request pipeline
 -----------------------------------------------------
-HTTP modules are typically added to the request pipeline using *web.config*:
+HTTP modules are typically added to the request pipeline using *Web.config*:

 .. literalinclude:: http-modules/sample/Asp.Net4/Asp.Net4/Web.config
 	:language: xml